theodor-lu/EnlightenGAN_2025/README.md

 For a full log of changes made, git diff at this repo can be looked at: https://github.com/surajpaib/EnlightenGAN/commits/master

 Although these changes might seem minor in hindsight, they required a thourough understanding of the codebase and the original paper to ensure that naive changes that effect the performance adversely are not made.
-A lot of time was spent on understanding this codebase which was a very rewarding learning process.
+A lot of time was spent on understanding this codebase which was a very rewarding learning process indeed.

 P.S.
 The codebase was also migrated from pytorch 0.4.0 to work with the latest version of pytorch.